maptv/decalendar/docs/decalendar.md

 `Split spreads` can be nested to create `spans` or `splits` within other `spans` or `splits`.
 Similarly, `slices` can be nested to create `slices` within `slices`.
 The intuition behind nested `spreads` and `slices` is that each item in the first (outer) `spread` or `slices` serves as a starting point for the second (inner) `spread`.
 The main use of `spread` nesting is to first "spread" or "slice" across days and then "spread" or "slice" across times in those days.
 We can append `.3».4`, a `simple spread` that represents the `Decalendar` workday, to `»»3»2` and obtain `»»3»2».3».4`, a nested `spread` that represents the time spent at work in a `Decalendar` year.
 The `slice` equivalent of `»»3»2».3».4` is `:365:1,1,3:.3:.7`.

-The nested `spread` above is more succinct than the nested `slice`, but the two are synonymous.
-It is very awkward to create long consecutive sequences with breaks in between using `slices`.
+The nested `spread` above is more succinct than the nested `slice`, but the two are synonymous. `Spreads` are in general a better tool for creating long consecutive sequences with breaks than `slices`.
 For example, to include a lunch break in the middle of work, we could simply add a `split` and a `space` to the nested `spread` above: `»»3»2».3».4».18».04`.
 To do the same with a `slice`, we have to create 18 steps of 0.01 and a step of .04: `:365:1,1,3:.3:.7:18*1%,4%`.
 Here, we are using the replication operator (`*`) to avoid writing 0.01 18 times and the percent operator (`%`) to save a few characters, but even so the `slice` is not as concise as the `spread`.
 The table below shows each part of this schedule in the form of `slices` and `spreads`.

 | slice   | spread  | spread  | label |
 | ------- | ------  | ------  | ----- |